-- 1. Set the Cycle Control Knob to point to the center dot in your automatic cycle. - 2.
-Select a heat setting to match your load. - 3.
-Push the Start Button.
-The Cycle Control Knob will not move until the load is almost dry or the cool-down portion of the cycle has been reached.
-After the cool down, the Cycle Control Knob automatically moves to an OFF area and the tumbling stops.

-Feel the dried items when the dryer stops: If the items are drier than you like, select a setting closer to LESS DRY the next time you dry a similar load.
+- 1. Set the cycle Control Knob to point to the center mark in your automatic cycle. - 2.
+If your dryer has a Temperature Selector, select a heat setting to match your load. - 3.
+Feel the dried items when the dryer stops.
+If the items are drier than you like, select a setting closer to LESS DRY the next time you dry a similar load.